WHahn664/FinalProject/README.md

 3 (Side note to what I did in jupyterhub).
 Or you can do what I did and run something like this in the terminal): python /home/jovyan/great/FinalProject/main.py

-4. A new folder should pop up contaiing the 4 csv containg the three metrics (mean RMSE, std RMSE, mean R2) for the 4 models for both the raw data (untransformed area column) and the logarthimic transformed data (log transformed area column).
-This folder also contains a single .svg file containing 4 bar blots showing the mean RMSE for the 4 models per bar plot.
+4. A new folder should pop up called 'results' containing 5 .txt files containing the 4 metrics (mean RMSE, std RMSE, mean R2, std R2) for the 4 models for both the raw data (untransformed area column) and the logarthimic transformed data (log transformed area column).
+This folder also contains 5 .svg files containing 4 bar blots showing the mean RMSE for the 4 models per bar plot.
 Two of the bar plots contain the mean RMSE for untuned models for the raw data.
 The other two bar plots contain the mean RMSE for tuned models for the logarthimic transformed data.